 – Friday, December 11: Introduction and Workshop.
 18:00 hrs – 21:00 hrs.

 – Saturday, December 12: Workshop.
 10:00 hrs – 14:00 hrs / 16:00 hrs – 20:00 hrs.

 – Sunday, December 13: Workshop.
 10:00 hrs – 14:00 hrs.

 We begin with dinner on Friday evening and finish with lunch on Sunday (both included).

 Places are limited and will be filled strictly in order of registration.

-Registration is open until the first day of the workshop assuming places are still available..
+Registration is open until the first day of the workshop if places are still available.